frankiescott/Schedule/README.md

-# Schedule
-This python script logs into my job's portal page to retrieve my schedule.
+This is a Python script I whipped together to retrieve my scheduling data when I worked part-time at ShopRite.